 Al Zarooni Emirates Investments initially partnered with Blenheim Schools, the consultancy arm of the Chatsworth Schools group – one of the leading school groups in the UK - which has experience in nursery, primary and secondary education, including supporting overseas investors wishing to invest in schools in the UK, and offering consultancy to schools based outside the UK.
 However, the relationship seems to have broken down prior to launch - although there has been nothing officially released about a break up.

-However, in a late announcement in early August, a change in the leadership plan was announced in the person of Tracey Moxley, who joined as Executive Principal.
+After a late change of leadership plan, Tracey Moxley was announced as Executive Principal.
 Ms. Moxley is no stranger to leadership in innovative schools, having previously been Associate Principal and subsequently Acting Principal at GEMS Education's much lauded GEMS Nations Academy - a school that opened in 2014 with great ambition (and fees), and subsequently closed in 2017.
 Its state of the art campus is now occupied by GEMS Dubai American Academy.

-Joining Ms. Moxley as Leader of Primary is Ms. Kephren Sherry, who was formerly Head of School and Deputy Principal at the highly regarded Arcadia School Dubai.
-Ms. Sherry returns to Dubai for her new role at Citizens School following a one and half year leadership role in a school in Malaysia.
+Supporting Mr. Sinclair as Leader of Primary is Ms. Kephren Sherry, who was formerly Head of School and Deputy Principal at the highly regarded Arcadia School Dubai.
+Ms. Sherry returned to Dubai for her role at Citizens School following a one and half year leadership role in a school in Malaysia.

-According to Citizens, as at May 2022, it was already on target to reach its enrollment goals for its first year of operation with the expectation that all year groups, from FS1 to Year 6 will open.
-WhichSchoolAdvisor.com understands that on opening, approximately 200 children had been enrolled.
+According to Citizens, as at May 2022, it was already on target to reach its enrollment goals for its first year of operation with almost 200 children enrolled.
+At the start of its second year it had seen substantial growth with almost 700 students in its care.

 As a result, the school has already recruited between 24 and 26 teachers (referred to as Mentors), teaching assistants and Learning Support Assistants, in addition to Heads of Department.
 Most teachers are experienced practitioners with an average of 10 years experience, and come from a wide range of countries.
 The school anticipates two to three classes per year group initially, and is aiming for a teacher:student ratio of 1:10/12 and average class sizes of 24 to 26 students.